Where are the pelvic floor muscles?

 - Tighten your back passage (anus) – as if you are stopping yourself passing wind.
 Do not squeeze your buttocks or leg muscles.
 Do not hold your breath, continue to breathe normally.

 - Tighten your vagina/front passage – as if you are trying to stop the flow of urine.
 Try to feel the muscles lifting upwards and forwards towards the pubic bone.

 - Feel the muscles working together, then relax.

 - Tighten the pelvic floor muscles as above and hold this.
 How many seconds can you hold?
 Aim for 5 seconds – when you let go, can you feel the muscles relax?
 If not, you have held too long – try again with a shorter hold.
 Some women may be able to hold for only 1-2 seconds and others as many as 8-10 seconds.
 It is important to discover your hold time.

 Pelvic floor exercises

-Tighten the pelvic floor muscles slowly.
+Take a breath in, on the breath out tighten the pelvic floor muscles slowly.
 Continue to tighten for your length of hold, relax, and feel the muscle let go.
-Rest for the same number of seconds.
+Rest for 5 seconds.
 Repeat this 5 times.
 As it gets easier, gradually increase length of hold and number of repetitions, aiming for 10 seconds.

 Exercise 2 - fast pull-ups